-2.2.2 The provision of spring flows versus project refill and summer flow augmentation forecasts should be hedged by a willingness and planned contingency to draft storage reservoirs as necessary so that a) the probability of being at, and not below, the April flood control elevations is greater than 75-90% and b) reservoir elevations are below August 31 draft limits.
+2.2.2 The provision of spring flows versus project refill and summer flow augmentation

+The WMP should describe the degree to which operations to meet spring flow objectives should be constrained by a priority to refill storage reservoirs by June 30.
+Uncertainty in forecasts should be hedged by a willingness and planned contingency to draft storage reservoirs as necessary so that: (a) the probability of being at, and not below, the April flood control elevations is greater than 75-90 percent; and (b) reservoir elevations are below August 31 draft limits.